Devansha2007/Devansha2007/README.md

 - 👋 Hi, I’m @Devansha
-- 👀 I’m interested in java script, html, css, python and c#
+- 👀 I’m interested in java script, html, css and python
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me maheshwaridevansha@gmail.com